 Existing and proposed landscaping:

-[1] Inventory of any significant trees over 20 inches DBH by an arborist which shall classify such trees in terms of location, species, size, health, long-term viability.
+[1] Inventory of any trees that qualify for replacement as specified in 350-12.3 including those within 10’ of the limit of work area or canopy overhang.
+The inventory shall be by a certified arborist with Tree Risk Assessment Qualifications.
+For all trees that will be protected or for those that are presumed to be exempt from replacement, the inventory shall classify such trees in terms of location, species, size, condition, observation, primary maintenance need and risk assessment rating.

 § 350-12.3 Tree Replacement & Protection

 A. Legislative findings and intent.
-The City of Northampton finds that significant trees They reduce noise, create habitat, enhance aesthetics and property values, and benefit City neighborhoods.
+The City of Northampton finds that urban forests provide ecosystem services that benefit all residents.
+Urban Forests enhance air quality, lower ambient temperatures that result in reduced energy use for cooling buildings.
+They reduce storm water runoff volumes and pollutants, and reduce erosion.
+They reduce noise, create habitat, enhance aesthetics and property values, and benefit City neighborhoods.
 The intent of this section is to encourage the preservation and protection of trees during development and redevelopment projects that require a site plan approval, special permit, comprehensive permit, finding, or variance (collectively "zoning relief").

-B. No person shall remove any significant tree associated with any site plan approval or any other zoning relief without a site plan approval from the Planning Board (if a site plan approval is otherwise required), or an administrative site plan approval from the Office of Planning and Sustainability if no site plan is otherwise required.
-When preservation is not feasible, applicants requiring zoning relief for projects shall replace trees in accordance with sections C and E. Replacement for such trees is required for any tree, as defined in the table below, which is removed as part of a project that is associated with any site plan approval or any other zoning relief from the Planning Board or Zoning Board including administrative site plan approval from the Office of Planning and Sustainability. .
+B. When preservation is not feasible, applicants requiring zoning relief for projects shall replace trees in accordance with sections C and E. Replacement for such trees is required for any tree, as defined in the table below, which is removed as part of a project that is associated with any site plan approval or any other zoning relief from the Planning Board or Zoning Board including administrative site plan approval from the Office of Planning and Sustainability. .

-C. The removal of any significant tree after July 1, 2015, or within 12 months immediately prior to such a site plan or zoning relief, whichever is later, shall be subject to this section.
+C. The removal of trees defined in the table below within 18 months immediately prior to such a site plan or zoning relief, whichever is later, shall be subject to this section.